MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nn-portcls-iportclspnp.md

 The <code>IPortClsPnp</code> interface is available in Windows 10, version 1511 and later versions of Windows.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IPortClsPnp</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IPortClsPnp</b> also has these types of members:

-The <b>IPortClsPnp</b> interface has these methods.

-The <code>RegisterAdapterPowerManagement</code> method registers the PnP management interface of the adapter with PortCls.

-The <code>UnRegisterAdapterPowerManagement</code> method unregisters the PnP management interface of the adapter from PortCls.

 ## -members

 The <b>IPortClsPnp</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>